Unbelievable Shows What A Rape Kit Looks Like

 The process of getting a rape kit can be incredibly difficult.
 "It is terribly traumatic to have to seek out any assistance after rape.
 As a victim, your body has been violated and the victim then has to go to a hospital, where they are photographing and prodding the same areas you were just violated in," one survivor previously told Refinery29.
 "The damage that this does to a victim is hard to explain in words."

 Survivors may find it helpful to have a trained advocate or a loved one with them, though RAINN notes, “Be aware that if you invite someone other than an advocate into the exam room, they could be called as a witness if you decide to report the crime.”
-The National Sexual Assault Hotline (800.656.HOPE) or a local crisis center can connect you with a trained advocate.
+The Rape Crisis National freephone helpline (0808 802 9999) or the free, 24-hour National Domestic Violence Helpline (0808 2000 247) can connect you with a trained advocate.

 What happens during a rape exam?